I’ve written a library called intime, which provides exhaustive integration

 what your calendar rules are, and where you sit in history.

-In the end, the rules for combining two Period
+In the end, the rules for combining two Period instances (ie, defining a Semigroup)

 were pretty simple.
-The additive operation is provided by Period.plus
+The additive operation is provided by Period.plus,

 with this operation.

-has an ordering.
+Intuitively, we know that a Period has an ordering.
 1 day is clearly shorter than 2 days.
 14 days is obviously shorter

 than a month.
 One year is definitely longer than 150 days.